Valais Blacknose Sheep are a wool and meat breed!

 Why Valais Blacknose Sheep?

 The short answer is because they are the most personable, loving, cuddly sheep ever!
 Falling in love with Valais Blacknose Sheep happens instantly.
 However; getting your hands on them was impossible at the time I first learned about them.
 Years later I realized that we could get our very own by participating in a Breed Up Program.
-We jumped in with both feet; clearing land, building shelters, putting up fencing, acquiring foundation ewes, going through the AI process and then the what seemed to be an endless wait to finally be able to welcome our own very first F1’s.
+We jumped in with both feet; clearing land, building shelters, putting up fencing, acquiring foundation ewes, going through the AI process and then what seemed to be an endless wait to finally be able to welcome our own very first F1’s.
+We added Embryo Transfers during our third breeding season and ended up with our own 100% purebred ram.
+And he’s not the last one, as we’re doing it again in October.
 It’s official- we’re even more in love now!!
-We welcome you to come visit us, but please be prepared to lose your heart!!
+We welcome you to come visit us, but please be forewarned: You will lose your heart to these wonderful sheep!!

 Copyright Valais at Gratitude Acres – All rights reserved